ipatate/gdpr-cookies/README.md

   }
 ```

-# Add link for open modal (sorry for the onclick 😅)
+## Add link for open modal (sorry for the onclick 😅)

 ```html
 <a href="#" onclick="window.showModal();return false;">Show modal</a>
 ```

+# 🤓 Dev

+The code use :
+- ES2018
+- Webpack
+- Flow
+- Babel

+For UI :

+- Preact
+- Redux Zero
+- Sass
+- Jest